mattma1970/personal-life-planner/README.md

 # PersonalLifePlanner (PLP)

-A local-first, plugin-based personal assistant: it scans the news and your email, keeps the things that matter (your wife, gift-giving, holidays, important work) scheduled and measurable, and reports back in daily digests and a weekly checkup.
+A local-first, plugin-based personal assistant: it scans the news and your email, keeps the things that matter (gift-giving, holidays, important work) scheduled and measurable, and reports back in daily digests and a weekly checkup.

 **Read [`PRD.md`](PRD.md) first** — it is the product and architecture spec.